SolaceDev/pubsubplus-kubernetes-quickstart/README.md

 ```
 For more information about Prometheus monitoring, see [Exposing Metrics to Prometheus](/docs/EventBrokerOperatorUserGuide.md#exposing-metrics-to-prometheus) in the detailed Solace Operator documentation.

 > Solace Event Broker Prometheus Exporter End of Life Notice : Please note that Solace will end of life Solace Event Broker Prometheus Exporter version 1.0.1 as of June ,2024.
 This means there will be no releases for Solace Event Broker Prometheus Exporter after June 2024, however, Solace will continue to provide technical support for it until June, 2025.
 Refer  https://solace.com/legal/technical-product-support/  for support terminologies.
 If you have monitoring enabled, the operator will default to downloading the Solace version of the Prometheus Exporter 1.0.1.
-The community version of the Prometheus Exporter available at  https://github.com/solacecommunity/solace-prometheus-exporter   can be deployed with Solace Event Broker Software Operator.
+The community version of the Prometheus Exporter available at  https://github.com/solacecommunity/solace-prometheus-exporter   can be deployed with Solace Event Broker Operator.
 Note that Solace does not officially support the community version of the Prometheus Exporter.

 ### 4. Test the deployment